Conflux-Chain/CIPs/CIPs/cip-12.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-The `total_storage_tokens` and the `total_issued_tokens` are updated at the time point of refunding collateral other than killing contract.
-Because the storage entries owned by killed contract should continue to generate collateral interest until they are released.
+The `total_storage_tokens` and the `total_issued_tokens` are updated at the time point of refunding collateral rather than killing contract.
+Because the storage entries owned by the killed contract should continue to generate collateral interest until they are released.

 ## Backwards Compatibility
 <!--All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.
 CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->